-This topic describes a generic recommended setup for Magento Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
+This topic describes a generic recommended setup for Adobe Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
 Your hosting provider, especially if it specializes in Magento high performance hosting, might recommend a different setup that is equally or more effective for your requirements.

 For Cloud for Adobe Commerce environments, see Starter architecture.

 Magento Reference Architecture diagram

 The Magento Reference Architecture diagram represents the best practice approach to set up a scalable Magento site.

 The color of each element in the diagram indicates whether the element is part of Magento Open Source or Adobe Commerce and if it is required.

 - Orange elements are required for Magento Open Source

 - Grey elements are optional for Magento Open Source

-- Blue elements are optional for Magento Commerce
+- Blue elements are optional for Adobe Commerce